NullSec-SIG/YCEP2024-Challenge-Repo/challenges/osint/lets go fishing/README.md

 - **Difficulty:** Easy

 ## Hints
-- **something fishy must be going ahhhh! could it be the enggrish grammars? the email receipient?? the suspicious links?!**
+- **something super and obviously fishy must be going ahhhh! could it be the enggrish grammars? the email receipient?? the suspicious links?!**

 ## Files
 - [email.jpg](dist/email.jpg)